Brawlback-Team/brawlback-launcher/FAQ.md

 Game music can be removed from replays by opening Dolphin (if using the Launcher go to Settings -> Netplay -> Configure Dolphin), right clicking Brawl -> Properties -> Gecko Codes, and enabling the "Game Music OFF" gecko code.

-## Can I use Widescreen when playing Slippi Online?
+## Can I use Widescreen when playing Brawlback Online?

 Yes.
-To enable Widescreen for Slippi Online follow these steps.
+To enable Widescreen for Brawlback Online follow these steps.
 Open Dolphin (if using the Launcher go to Settings -> Netplay -> Configure Dolphin), right click on your Brawl in the games list, go to Properties -> Gecko Codes.
 Then enable the Widescreen gecko code and set the Dolphin aspect ratio to 16:9 under the Graphics settings.
 Do not use the dolphin widescreen hack, it does not have the same effect as the gecko code.

 ## Where can I find a Brawl ISO?